cybershade7/cyber-journey/README.md

 - **April 2025**: Phase 1 — Core Training Begins
 -
 - Day 1- I've leaned some basic command in linux.
 Can't say I'm intrigue.
 It's getting more excited.
 I'm using "overthewire" and "chatgpt" to learn linux command as fast as I can.
-Maybe in future, I'm gonna use some more advanced tools, who knows.
+Maybe in future, I'm gonna use some more advanced tools, who knows. ( cd, mv, rm, grep, find, sort, uniq, cat, touch, echo, ls, file and so on )